awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.IAMPolicy.md

 You can map multiple IAM users or roles to the same database user account\.
 For example, suppose that your IAM policy specified the following resource ARN\.

 ```
-arn:aws:rds-db:us-west-2:123456789012:dbuser:db-12ABC34DEFG5HIJ6KLMNOP78QR/jane_doe
+arn:aws:rds-db:us-east-2:123456789012:dbuser:cluster-12ABC34DEFG5HIJ6KLMNOP78QR/jane_doe
 ```
-If you attach the policy to IAM users *Jane*, *Bob*, and *Diego*, then each of those users can connect to the specified DB instance using the `jane_doe` database account\.
+If you attach the policy to IAM users *Jane*, *Bob*, and *Diego*, then each of those users can connect to the specified DB cluster using the `jane_doe` database account\.